jpsheehan/sms-router-portal/README.md

 A web frontend for the [SMS Proxy Android](https://github.com/jpsheehan/sms-proxy-android) and the [SMS Router](https://github.com/jpsheehan/sms-router).

+This is one project of three and is a proof of concept to allow programs to send and receive SMS messages via HTTP on a computer.
+This project is the web frontend that gives a nice(ish) user interface to the main functions of the SMS Router.

 ## Downloading and installing dependencies

 Before running or building, you must install the project dependencies with the following command: